paritytech/parity-bridge/docs/bridge_with_dynamic_validator_set.md

 we want to switch to a dynamic validator set represented on `foreign_chain` by a contract implementing the `ValidatorSet` interface.

-the approach laid out in this document depends on a `BridgedValidatorSet`, as described in [bridged_validator_set.md](bridged_validator_set.md), is present and synced on `home_chain`.
+the approach laid out in this document depends on the fact that a `BridgedValidatorSet`, is present on `home_chain` and has validator processes running as described in [bridged_validator_set.md](bridged_validator_set.md),

-this means that contracts on `home_chain` can call `home_chain.BridgedValidatorSet.getValidatorSet()` to obtain the newest synced version of `foreign_chain.ValidatorSet.getValidatorSet()`.
+this means that contracts on `home_chain` can call `home_chain.BridgedValidatorSet.getValidatorSet()` to obtain the newest finalized version of `foreign_chain.ValidatorSet.getValidatorSet()`.

+## naive approach

+say we naively modify `HomeBridge` and `ForeignBridge` (https://github.com/paritytech/parity-bridge/blob/master/contracts/bridge.sol) such that every time they would have previously accessed their `authorities` storage they now call `home_chain.BridgedValidatorSet.getValidatorSet()` (`HomeBridge`) and `foreign_chain.ValidatorSet.getValidatorSet()` (`ForeignBridge`).

-## problem
+## problematic edge case

+if a

+this won't work

+transaction gets stuck.

+## solution for bridge deposit

-## how do we detect that the validator set has changed
+### detect whether validator set has changed during deposit

-## problem: validator set has changed while relay-transaction from foreign_chain to home_chain was in flight

-### possible solution 1

-`ForeignBridgeContract` and `HomeBridgeContract` keep a hash of the addresses of the current validator set. hash is either computed every time the validator set changes (to save gas) or computed every time it's needed. that hash is sent with every relay transaction (deposit, message).

-on the last operation that will settle the relay-operation on the target chain that hash is compared with the hash of the current validator set.

-if the hashes match then the relay-operation is completed. if the hashes differ then the relay-operation is retried.

-i'd prefer a hash.
-it uses more gas every time but it

-#### required decision on edge case

-it matters whether the

-## problem: how to retry relay-transaction of home_chain -> foreign_chain (deposit) relay-transaction

-### possible solution 1

-to `ForeignBridgeContract.deposit()`
-add param `validatorSetHash`
+send `validatorSetHash = sha3(home_chain.BridgedValidatorSet.getValidatorSet())`
+with the `home_chain.HomeBridge.Deposit` event.

+bridge processes call `foreign_chain.ForeignBridge.deposit(..., validatorSetHash)`.

+inside `foreign_chain.ForeignBridge.deposit`:

+obtain the newest validator set: `validatorSet = BridgedValidatorSet.getValidatorSet()`.

+if there are enough signatures only commit to the change (change balances) if `sha3(validatorSet) == validatorSetHash` i.e. validator set hasn't changed during transport.

+else retry.

+### retry if validator set has change during deposit

+`ForeignBridge` emits a
+`RetryDeposit(recipient, value, originalTransactionHash, validatorSetHash)` event with the intention of collecting signatures again from the newest `validatorSet` (`sha3(validatorSet) == validatorSetHash`).

+`RetryDeposit` is picked up by bridge processes.

+bridge processes trust `ForeignBridge`.

+bridge processes then call `ForeignBridge.deposit` again.

+`ForeignBridge.deposit` only modifies balance once enough signatures are collected and if the validator set still matches (see previous section). else it retries again.

+start a retry every time not enough signatures are collected.

+---

 remove modifier `onlyAuthority`
 instead just collect information about it